Milwaukee Lakefront Marathon: Race history

-The Wisconsin Mayfair Marathon, which started at the Mayfair Mall, was established in 1972 and was the progenitor to what became the Lakefront Marathon.
+The Wisconsin Mayfair Marathon, which started at Mayfair Mall, was established in 1972 and was the progenitor to what became the Lakefront Marathon.
 The 1972 Wisconsin Mayfair Marathon was not a marathon race, but instead was a fundraiser for the US Olympic team on a 0.125 mi track set up in the mall's parking lot.
 In 1972, 1,724 participants ran 14980 mi between June 11 and 17, 1972.
 The 1973 Wisconsin Mayfair Marathon became a marathon race.

 In 1982, the Badgerland Striders running group reconstituted the Wisconsin Mayfair Marathon as the Lakefront Marathon.
 The 1983 race was known as the Lite Beer Lakefront Marathon.

-Chip timing was used for the first time at Lakefront Marathon in 1999.
+Chip timing was used for the first time at the Lakefront Marathon in 1999.

 In 2005, the Badgerland Striders had to cap the number of participants for the first time limiting entries to 2,300.

 Fauja Singh ran his 100th marathon at the Lakefront Marathon in 2008.

 In 2009, pace groups were first a part of Lakefront Marathon to help runners meet their time goals.
 The same year, Wisconsin politicians Jim Sullivan, David Cullen, and Pedro Colón competed in the Lakefront Marathon.
 There was also controversy in the women's race that year when Cassie Peller, who ran 3:02:09, was disqualified for accepting outside aid by drinking water outside of official aid stations in violation of USATF rules.
 Peller admitted she took water from a young boy and was handed an unplanned water bottle by a friend around 19 mi, but claimed she didn't seek to have any unfair advantage.
 However, the second place finisher Jennifer Goebel was also disqualified for using an iPod in violation of USATF rules from 19 mi to 21 mi of the race.
 This elevated Corina Canitz, the third women's finisher, to be the winner with a time of 3:04:20; Canitz donated the $500 winner's award to a charity affiliated with Jenny Crain.